How we manage the With-Profits Fund

 With-profits investment is a method of providing a saver with access to a fund, where their money is pooled with others’ and all customers share in the investment return.
-A bonus may be added to their contract, which once added cannot be taken away.
+Bonuses may be added to their contract, which once added cannot be taken away.

 The Society aims to be fair to all its members and to uphold the promises made to them when they took out their plan.
 However, any payments made to customers by way of an annual or final bonus must reflect the way in which the value of the with-profits fund has performed throughout the period of investment.